Living off Grid

 We continue to wash all the bedlinen in house using eco friendly products, all the timber for the campsite and glamping accommodation is sustainably sourced from the farm too.
 Over the past 60 years we have planted approximately 10,000 trees, re-wilded areas and built a nature reserve.
 We have planted about 30 miles of hedges and introduced wildlife friendly field margins to create wildlife corridors between fields.
 Our grassland is managed on a low input basis with conservation grazing provided by our small flock of rare breed sheep.
 Our grassland is species rich and our wildlife therefore is plentiful.
 We have deer, hares, butterflies and many types of birds and bats that frequent the farm.
 We have bat boxes, bird boxes and alternate sewing wild seed fields with the arable crops which are left over winter for the wildlife.
 We also have many beautiful flora and fauna on the campsite including orchids which flower between the pitches which are surrounded by long grass to encourage wildlife.

-Why not ditch your electrical tech altogether and have a proper detox.
+When you come and stay on our campsite or in our glamping accommodation why not ditch your electrical tech altogether and have a proper detox.
 Read stories, play board games or have a good old family game of guess who?
-We have found that our two girls actually start to talk to one another without arguing for a change!

 Enjoy a bbq for your supper or whip up some bacon sandwiches using a portable gas stove and meals are sorted too.
 Here are some of our favourite camping meals:-